-All assignments are to be submitted by the beginning of the class session when they are due, including assignments posted or submitted in Canvas.
+All assignments are to be submitted by the time they are due on canvas or (speeches only) at the beginning of class.
 Late assignments will be assigned 50% value and not graded or eligible for revision.
 If you are struggling with extenuating circumstances, please contact me directly.